barryclark/jekyll-now/_posts/2018-03-10-Raspberry-Pi-Based-Music-Server.md

 There main problems with these approaches are:
 * Streaming dropouts - very annoying!
-* Having to use laptop to control music playback
+* Having to use a laptop to control music playback
 * Spotify is great, but has a lot of gaps in its catalogue

 **Requirements**